CaoimheMcC/CaoimheMcC/content/portfolio/work6.md

 The completion of this project gave me a great understanding of techniques and systems used in modern rendering systems.

+The image below shows primitive sphere models with fBm applied.     <br>

 ![fBm](/img/portfolio/fBm2.jpg)

-Image above shows primitive sphere models with fBm applied.